 Before you start working with a company, ensure it’s registered as a real business in the market.
 Legitimate companies are usually registered with the government or other official groups that you can find online.

 Therefore, you should check for the company’s official registration number or certificate before getting a job.
-The company is only honest and trustworthy if you can find registration details.
+The company is honest and trustworthy only if you can find registration details.

 Don’t fall for preconceived notions; always trust your feelings when dealing with job offers.
 If something seems weird or too good to be true, it might be a scam.
 Your gut feeling is usually correct, so listen to any worries or doubts in your mind to avoid scams.